Spatio-Temporal Crop Aggregation for Video Representation Learning: Conclusion

-In this paper, we introduced \methodName, a framework for video representation learning by aggregating the information of multiple clips at the same time.
+In this paper, we introduced \methodName, a framework for video representation learning by aggregating the information from multiple clips at the same time.
 We combine contrastive learning and masked modeling with intuitions from predictive coding to obtain improved global and local representations of clips starting from frozen backbones.
-We evaluated these features using a wide array of backbones on different action classification datasets and achieved strong or state of the art results.
+We evaluated these features using a wide array of backbones on different action classification and video understanding datasets and achieved strong or state-of-the-art results.
 The computational efficiency of our method is extremely useful for videos and opens the possibility to a wider group of researchers to work on video representation learning than previously possible.
-We also believe that working with a set of clips (or, more abstractly, object parts) is an interesting direction for representation learning.
+We also believe that working with a set of clips is an interesting direction for representation learning.
 Finally, as a surprising and maybe alarming observation, even contrastive representations that were trained to be invariant to data augmentations and spatio-temporal crops can be used for contrastive masked modeling.
 This might be due to benign memorization~\cite{Anagnostidis2022TheCC}, and understanding why this phenomenon happens might lead to a better understanding of contrastive learning.